bryanchen24/Egyptian-Real-Estate-Pricing-Prediction/README.txt

 Sprint 2 Progress Update
 I feel that I have accomplished quite a lot in terms of progress towards the final product.
 I have cleaned the data by standardizing columns, removing extreme outliers, removing odd fields that were due to user-input error, and creating new columns that enhance the analysis as I had to parse some columns in order to work with multiple values in a single column

+🌳 Sprint 3: The Model
+Plan:
+- Compare various models to determine which model is ideal for this dataset
+-